abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 I remember the first experiences Luang Por Liem had with his heart difficulties in Thailand.
 Apparently the condition had been going on for quite some time.
-He had symptoms of fatigue and probably shortness of breath among other things.
+He had symptoms of fatigue and probably shortness of breath, among other things.
 It wasn’t until it was quite progressed that he did anything about it.
 When asked why it took him so long to look into it, his response was something like: “I thought this was what the body was supposed to do.”
 That’s the nature of the body, isn’t it?
 Even